-No other cultural material relating to the Stone Age or agri-pastoral farming communities' period resources were identified.
+No other cultural material relating to the Iron Age, agri-pastoral farming communities or the historical/colonial period resources were identified.

-There is an existing cemetery with historical period graves.
-These graves are not situated within the proposed development area and should not be affected by development.
+There is an existing cemetery with historical graves.
+However, these graves are not situated within the proposed development area and will not be impacted by development.